Modern Slavery and Human Trafficking Statement

 Our supply chain

-The Managing Director, Tony Lock and Director, Nicci Gratwicke, are ultimately responsible for compliance in our company departments and for their supplier relationships.
+The CEO, Mark Campbell, and Executive Chair, Nicci Gratwicke, are ultimately responsible for compliance in our company departments and for the supplier relationships.

 Our policies and procedures